FEUP-LDTS-2023/project-l04gr08/docs/README.md

 **- Game Over Menu**: When all her lives are lost, the Game Over screen appears and the player has to return to the initial menu.
 They can play again, but from the beginning at level 1.

-**- Collecting the key**: If the character collects the key of the level, when she comes near the door it goes to the Win screen.
+**- Collecting the key**: If the character collects the key of the level, when she comes near the door the level is won and it goes to the Win screen.

-**- Win Menu**: After a level is completed, the player can choose to play the next one or exit.
+**- Win Menu**: After a level is completed, the player can decide whether to play the next one or exit.

-**- Platforms**: Structures where the character can jump on top of that are moving up and down.
+**- Platforms**: Structures where the character can jump on top of that are constantly moving up and down.

 **- Camera**: When the character reaches a certain position to the right of the screen, the map shifts.
 A different section of the map is shown and she can´t go back.